Washington, Utah cityscape

 Electronics Recycling Guide for Washington

-Local recycling services in Washington specialize in various areas including electronics (3 centers), automotive, and repair.
+Local recycling services in Washington specialize in various areas including electronics – 3 centers, automotive – 1 center, and repair – 1 center.
 This diversity ensures residents can find appropriate disposal methods for different types of electronic waste.

 Customer satisfaction in Washington's e-waste industry is strong, with an average rating of 4.3 stars based on 2,591 customer reviews across 4 businesses.
 This reflects the community's commitment to reliable and professional recycling services.